xh3b4sd/workflow/README.md

-  golang      Create a golang workflow for e.g. running tests and checking formatting. grpcgo      Create a grpc workflow for golang code generation. grpcts      Create a grpc workflow for typescript code generation. typescript  Create a typescript workflow for e.g. building and publishing a npm package.
+  golang      Create a golang workflow for e.g. running tests and checking formatting. grpcgo      Create a grpc workflow for golang code generation. grpcts      Create a grpc workflow for typescript code generation. npm         Create a npm workflow for e.g. building and publishing npm packages. typescript  Create a typescript workflow for e.g. building and formatting typescript code.

 Flags:
   -h, --help   help for create